bobbyrc/edgerouter/README.md

 ```

 - Next, let's click on the `Wizards` tab above the dashboard.
-We'll be using the `WAN+2LAN2` wizard for our inital setup:
+We'll be using the `WAN+2LAN2` wizard for our initial setup:

 ![](https://i.imgur.com/OlirjnF.png)